 We really enjoyed our food there and the story of how the founder was inspired by the travellers he met from around the world.
 In return she wanted to share the tradition Vietnamese taste with them so established the hostel and restaurant.

-I really enjoyed my coffee and bread.
-It was the most comforting thing I had throughout our travels across Vietnam.
+My coffee and bread was the most comforting thing I had throughout our travels across Vietnam.
 The coffee tasted more like Mocha and the bread was soft and fresh.
-I was told to to dip the bread into coffee.
-It was so good.
+I was advised to to dip the bread into coffee, it was delicious.

 Not the cheapest place at 168,000 VND ($ 7.53 USD) for 2 dishes and a cup of coffee.
 But that coffee with bread (39,000 VND) was really worth popping in for.